CFPrulez/WorldClock/Readme.md

 # World Clock (Android App)
 Great app from Rahul Agarwal but unfortunately no updated since 2012.
 I’ll implement some bug fixes and features that I’d like to have in this app — I share the changes with you.
 Maybe some of these will be merged to the original project as well…

+## New in version 0.8
+* Enhancement: Custom sorting
+* Design: Introduce FloatingActionButton

+The FAB requires minSdk 21 (Android Lollipop, 5.0).
+If you use a phone with an older Android version you have to build the app without commit [132e696](https://github.com/CFPrulez/WorldClock/commit/132e696e38e96f64d5d726b123c34ef5237e32bf).

 ## New in version 0.7
 * Bugfix: UTF-8 characters are displayed correctly
 * Enhancement: 12/24 hours formatting is now done using the system settings